codenvy/docs/src/main/_docs/white-labels/labels-introduction-white-labels.md

 **White labelling requires an OEM license.** The free Fair Source 3 license that ships with Codenvy and our enterprise license do not provide redistribution rights.
 Please [contact sales@codenvy.com](https://codenvy.com/contact/sales/) to obtain an OEM license.

 # Extending Codenvy
 White label licensees often wish to add new features to Codenvy.
 This can be done by creating Eclipse Che extensions and plugins which will work with Codenvy or Eclipse Che.
-Eclipse Che docs include an extensive section on [building extensions and plugins](www.eclipse.org/che/docs).
+Eclipse Che docs include an extensive section on [building extensions and plugins](https://www.eclipse.org/che/docs).

 ## Creating Custom Assemblies
-If you create custom Eclipse Che extensions that you want to deploy within Codenvy, you will need to create a [custom assembly](#{%assign docs_todo="need location or add"%}).
+If you create custom Eclipse Che extensions that you want to deploy within Codenvy, you will need to create a custom assembly {%assign docs_todo="need location or add"%}.
 A custom assembly is a new Codenvy binary that is runnable by our Docker infrastructure.
 It's simple and easy to build one.

 # Modifying the User Interface
 It's possible to customize nearly any portion of the user interface, however there are several customizations that are commonly requested.